Acorna: The Unicorn Girl: The Piper

 Delszaki Li's development of the Maganos Moon Base stalls because of obstruction at a high government level on Kezdet.
 He decides to introduce Acorna into society, hoping that her come-out party might throw light on the situation.
 All the notables are invited to a glittering gathering and the Child Labour League members circulate among the guests.
 Khetala (rescued from Didi Badini's 'bonk-shop'), Jana and Chiura watch the guests' arrival from concealment and Jana recognises the Piper when he arrives.

 The children are terrified, but nevertheless raise the alarm by telling Calum that they can identify the Piper.
 When Acorna is introduced to Baron Manjari, he plants a poisoned kiss on her hand which she quickly neutralises.
 Calum tells Acorna that the Piper is present and she tells Uncle Hafiz, who instructs Hassim, the butler, to seal the building.
 Mr. Li entices the baron to his study, where the children are ready to expose his identity, while Acorna pretends to be overcome by the poison.

 Li's subsequent negotiations with the Piper, Baron Manjari, remove all official constraints to the Moon Base and 'Manjari Shipping would subsidise the lunar colony by providing free transport for all materials brought to the moon and all minerals mined there in the next five years' in exchange for their silence about the Piper's identity.

-Manjari does not believe that the rescue of the slave children will succeed, especially since he thinks Acorna is dying, supported by mourning banners erected at the Li mansion the following day.
-However, he has reckoned without his host and Acorna, accompanying the fleet of skimmers and medics collecting the bond-slaves.
+Manjari does not believe that the rescue of the slave children will succeed, especially since he thinks Acorna is dying, supported by mourning banners erected at the Li mansion the following day, but he has reckoned without his host and Acorna, accompanying the fleet of skimmers and medics collecting the bond-slaves.
 When his portside manager calls to tell him of the children awaiting transportation to Maganos, the baron, his wife and daughter come to investigate.

 Baroness Ilsfa reveals that Kisla is not the baron's natural daughter and he kills his wife in a fit of rage, then turns the plasknife on himself, leaving Kisla instantly orphaned.
 The rescued children are pleased, rather than traumatised, by this event and the settlement of the Moon Base goes ahead, albeit now at Li's expense.
 Thus, the book concludes with Acorna having redeemed her vow to free the child bond-slaves of Kezdet.